When London Became An Island

 This section of the website will look at the voyage of HMS Saracen, a survey vessel which sailed from Britain in early 1854.
 Everything the ship did would be linked to the expansion of free trade in areas of the world where many of the governments were resistant to the concept.
 But at the end of the day they would be no more successful in keeping their markets closed than the Paradise Row residents were in keeping their gardens and views.

 In 1811 a member of the House of Lords commented that if the Regents Canal was built it would make the metropolis an island.
 Forty years later, if he were still alive and able to review what had happened in his lifetime, he may have thought that no-one could have foreseen just how much things would alter.
 Everything seemed to be so much faster and, sometimes, much less expensive.
-Letters, for example, sent from London to report the famous victory of the Duke of Wellington would have cost ten pence to be carried to Glastonbury, eleven pence to Pocklington and one and thru’pence to Inverness.
+Letters, for example, sent from London to report the famous victory of the Duke of Wellington would have cost ten pence to be carried to Glastonbury, eleven pence to Pocklington and one shilling and thru’pence to Inverness.
 Rowland Hill’s free trade reforms cut the cost of sending a letter between any two places in the United Kingdom of Great Britain and Ireland to just a penny.
 The aristocrat may well have concluded that if such a pace of change were to continue the metropolis would eventually become the first ‘World City’, which indeed it did.
 And canals like the Regents and vessels like the Saracen would all play their part in feeding this remorseless expansion of the British economy.

-This section will be published gradually.
-It is in much the same format as the rest of the site and will be expanded gradually.
+The Soochong, Shoguns and the Saracen’s surveys section is in much the same format as the rest of the site and will be expanded gradually.
 Click below to read the chapters which have been uploaded so far or click on the blue button at the bottom to return to the Home Page.